In this article:

-Top 5 Identity and Access Management Vendors tools in 2025
+Top 5 Identity and Access Management (IAM) Vendors tools

 Identity and Access Management (IAM) controls who accesses what in your systems.
 This guide compares platforms, services, and tools to help you pick and verify fit.